wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research/index.md

 I have gone through the ridiculously excellent 11th Edition of <a href="https://www.goodreads.com/book/show/19824756-open-source-intelligence-techniques">OSINT - Open Source Intelligence Techniques: Resources for Searching and Analysing Information</a>, and built a Firefox configuration around Michaels suggestions.
 This allows me to leverage OSINT tools while keeping me secure and locking down my internet privacy as much as possible.

-### Pi-Hole K8s Cluster

-I am building a Kubernetes high-availability cluster using Pi-Hole as a DNS server, so that there will always be Pi-Hole blocking all advertising, hazardous and tracking traffic on the network.

 ### Wireless Network Security

 I use a separate GUEST wifi network which doesn't have access to any other parts of the network, ditto a IOT wifi network to isolate the IOT devices from any mischief.
 I regularly pentest my own wireless network as a part of my security research.

-I have an <a href="https://www.amazon.co.uk/ALFA-AWUS036ACHM-802-11ac-Range-Adapter/dp/B08SJBV1N3">ALFA</a> AC600 long range wireless adaptor with a directional antenna that I've used to try and harvest PKID packets from my local area in order to capture their password hash and audit their wireless security.
-For this project, I used Kali Linux and the script <a href="https://github.com/ParrotSec/airgeddon">airgeddon</a> and its tools.

-I have used the password cracker hashmat locally with GPU acceleration on both Windows and Linux, although I currently use a distributed volunteer-based password cracking tool to audit passwords.

-My analysis is that currently, by far, the best way to hack a network using wireless is use DEAUTH attacks combined with an Evil Twin Wifi hotspot to capture credentials.
-Unfortunately this is very illegal so I have not really used this method in practice!

-High gain directional antennas with DEAUTH floods can also be used to take out wireless devices such as wireless smart home security cameras etc on a temporary basis.

 ### CTF/Hack the Box

 I have been working with the university of London Worldwide to start up a 'Cyber Security' society with the hope that we can compete with other teams in Hack the Box/CTF competitions.
-I am very keen to get involved with this kind of activity and have put my name forward for President of the society.
-I have gone through two rounds of interviews and am just waiting on their final decision.
+I have been appointed Vice President of this society and we are looking to implement a programme of security events and competitions.

 ### CCTV and Security Cameras